risingwavelabs/risingwave-docs-legacy/versioned_docs/version-0.1.17/get-started.md

 ## Run RisingWave

 RisingWave offers two running modes and several running options.
-Please see the table below for comparisons.
+See the table below for comparisons.

-If you intend to deploy RisingWave in production environments, please use the Kubernetes Operator for RisingWave.
-This is because it has better support for resource management, and we do comprehensive tests for it.
+If you intend to deploy RisingWave in production environments, please use Kubernetes for better resource management and stability.

 |Comparison \ Mode|Playground mode|Full-featured mode|
 |---|---|---|